k31001/hello-world/README.md

-# Understanding Semiconductor Companies (for Inverstor)
+# Understanding Semiconductor Companies (for Investor)

 "Good morning everyone.
 My name is Eric and I'm from Memory Division and responsible for SSD controller development.
 As you can see on the screen, I want to talk about Semiconductor Companies for Inverstor.
 In my presentation I'll focus on three main points.